theeldruin/Writeups/hackthebox/vaccine.md

 Here we can only find one zip file.
 Let’s get it and try to unzip
 ![alt text](./img/vaccine04.PNG?raw=true)

-This was too easy…..however this password can be easily cracked with John…
+This was unexpected…..however this password can be easily cracked with John…
 ![alt text](./img/vaccine05.PNG?raw=true)

 Using the password we can unzip the file and get 2 other files: index.php and style.css